GabrielaEvtimova/GabrielaEvtimova/README.md

 # 💫 About Me:
 ### Hello, world! 👋 Welcome to my profile!
 <br>
-I'm an aspiring Front-End Developer passionate about coding and problem-solving.
-I demonstrate strong analytical thinking skills, dedication, and a detail-oriented approach.
-I thrive on continuous learning and staying updated on new technologies, enabling seamless adaptation to any project and ensuring consistent delivery of high-quality work.
+I'm a passionate developer fueled by deep focus, relentless problem-solving, and the joy of building things that work.

+Over the past year, I’ve been part of a cross-functional team developing four diverse projects — from commercial chatbots to enterprise supply chain software.
+My focus has been on contributing to product innovation and user experience by taking ownership of key frontend features and delivering scalable, maintainable solutions.
+Passionate about clean, component-driven development, I work primarily with React, TypeScript, React Native, and Tailwind, while constantly expanding my technical skills and attention to detail.
 <br>
 <br>
 👀 I’m interested in programming, MOBA games, and climbing.
 <br>
 🔭 I’m currently working on learning new technologies and improving my skills.
 <br>
-🌱 I’m currently learning React Native<br>📄 Know about my experiences - https://bit.ly/CV-Gabriela-Evtimova
+🌱 I’m currently learning React Native<br>📄 Know about my experiences - [Gabriela_Evtimova_CV](https://app.enhancv.com/share/92c1a200/?utm_medium=growth&utm_campaign=share-resume&utm_source=dynamic)
 <br>
 ⚡ Fun fact: My record for coding without interruption is 25 hours 🤓
 <br>